Delhi CM Kejriwal flags off 150 electric buses | Business

 - India

-The Delhi government allocated Rs 1,862 crore for getting electric buses over the next 10 years.
-The Centre has provided Rs 150 crore.
+The Delhi government allocated Rs 1,862 crore for getting electric buses over the next 10 years while the Centre has provided Rs 150 crore for that.

+Kejriwal said the target is to get 2,000 electric buses within a year.
+Asked about the Centre's fund, he said ''We are thankful to the Centre.
+We give them credit.
+Work should happen in Delhi.''
+The chief minister claimed that for the time in the history of Delhi, 7200 buses would be plying on the roads of the national capital.
+He also shared that the government also plans to procure 600-700 CNG buses because the manufacturing of electric buses takes time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)